Extension promotes innovative healthcare in the Netherlands

 In 2015, Abbott completed a new influenza factory in the Amsterdam Metropolitan Area, which increased its production capacity from 34 million doses to 54 million doses.
 Thanks to an investment in green hydropower energy, the site has reduced its Co2 emissions by over 50%.

 The Amsterdam Metropolitan Area is a leading force in life sciences and health – and it keeps going from strength to strength.
-With numerous academic hospitals, universities, specialised research institutes − including the Netherlands Cancer Institute, the Sanquin Blood Supply Foundation and ACTA (one of the top dental education and research facilities in the world) − companies active in life sciences in the region enjoy superb access to innovative technologies, clinical trials, biobanks and centres of expertise.
+With numerous academic hospitals, universities, specialised research institutes − including the Netherlands Cancer Institute (NKI), the Sanquin Blood Supply Foundation and ACTA (one of the top dental education and research facilities in the world) − companies active in life sciences in the region enjoy superb access to innovative technologies, clinical trials, biobanks and centres of expertise.
 And, in 2019, the European Medicines Agency will move from London to Amsterdam.
 Amsterdam Science Park – one of Europe’s largest concentrations of high-level scientific education and research – is an important incubator of both businesses and young talent.
 Not to mention that increasingly more life sciences businesses are choosing the areas around Amsterdam Airport Schiphol and the Port of Amsterdam due to the potential of these outstanding logistics hubs.